 Innovation user and innovation manufacturer are the two general "functional" relationships between innovator and innovation.
 Users are unique in that they alone benefit directly from innovations.
 All others (here lumped under the term "manufacturers") must sell innovation-related products or services to users, indirectly or directly, in order to profit from innovations.
 Thus, in order to profit, inventors must sell or license knowledge related to innovations, and manufacturers must sell products or services incorporating innovations.
-Similarly, suppliers of innovation-related materials or services in order to profit from the innovations.
+Similarly, suppliers of innovation-related materials or services unless they have direct use for the innovations-must sell the materials or services in order to profit from the innovations.

-The user and manufacturer categorization of relationships between innovator and 15 innovation can be extended to specific functions, attributes, or features of products and services.
+The user and manufacturer categorization of relationships between innovator and innovation can be extended to specific functions, attributes, or features of products and services.
 When this is done, it may turn out that different parties are associated with different attributes of a particular product or service.
 For example, householders are the users of the switching attribute of a household electric light switch-they use it to turn lights on and off.
 However, switches also have other attributes, such as "easy wiring" qualities, that may be used only by the electricians who install them.
 Therefore, if an electrician were to develop an improvement to the installation attributes of a switch, it would be considered a user-developed innovation.

 A brief overview of the contents of the book follows.